 - Monthly taxpayers must deposit by the 15th of the following month, unless that is a weekend or holiday in the District of Columbia.
 In that case, the deposit is due the next business day.

 - Semi-weekly depositors must deposit by the next Wednesday if they pay their employees on Wednesday, Thursday, or Friday.
 If they pay on Saturday, Sunday, Monday, or Tuesday, the deposit is due by the following Friday.
+If there is a holiday after the liability period, the due date is extended one business day.
+For example, if payday is Thursday, and the following Monday is a holiday, the deposit due date is extended to Thursday.

 - You must deposit electronically through the Electronic Federal Tax Payment System (EFTPS) unless your tax is under $2,500.
 If the tax is under $2,500, you may pay with the tax return.